Top 17 Chicken Predators & What To Know

 - Chicken is missing

 What you can do about it: Of course, securing the roof of your coop and run are good first steps.
-Also, avoid free ranging chickens when hawks are a regular threat.
-However, if you are determined to free range, you can try hanging shiny things like CDs from trees, having a good rooster or Guinea fowl that can sense a hawk’s presence and alert the hens, or keeping a guard dog as a deterrent.
+Also, avoid free-ranging chickens when these predators are a regular threat.
+However, if you are determined to free-range, you can try hanging shiny things like CDs from trees, having a good rooster or Guinea fowl that can sense this bird’s presence and alert the hens, or keeping a guard dog as a deterrent.
 Remember, though, no hunting allowed!

 #17.
 The Criminal: Owl